-If you do not have your own computer, you can access a computer at any of council's libraries .
-You can use these computers at no cost.
-Interpreter services are also available for people who are having difficulty communicating in English.
-Contact council's customer service centre to organise an interpreter to assist you.
+If you do not have your own computer, you can access a computer at any of council's libraries at no cost.

+If you have difficulty speaking English, contact council's Customer Service Centre on (07) 5475 7272 to organise an interpreter to assist you.